 The edges are shaped making a crescent shape like half moon

 What makes almost any dish better?
 The answer would have to be a sauce.
-Some times the sauce is even better than the dish.
+Sometimes the sauce is even better than the dish.

 Our appetizer recipe is certainly one of those dishes.
 Something amazing in my opinion with this recipe is the number of ingredients in the pot stickers and the sauce that are the same, yet taste totally different.
 This is on the level of food science magic.

 Something good to know is you can store them in your refrigerator without issue.
 You do not need to cover them.
-If you cover them with plastic wrap they will become moist and will make it hard to get them off the tray.
+If you cover them with a plastic wrap they will become moist and will make it hard to get them off the tray.
 They will burst/break.
 The cool air in the refrigerator helps set the outer texture.

 The Dipping Sauce

-The sauce is a mixture of good soy sauce, rice wine vinegar, garlic, ginger, green onion, shallot, chili paste, citrano & lime juice.
+The sauce is a mixture of good soy sauce, rice wine vinegar, garlic, ginger, green onion, shallot, chili paste, cilantro & lime juice.
 It is best to let the sauce set up in the refrigerator helping all the flavors get happy together.

 Shaping The PotStickers